anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 noc-registrar.example.org
                IN AAAA  2001:DB8:0815::5e00:5333
 ~~~~
-{: #dnssd-example-2 title='DNS-SD for a BRSKI registrar applications'}
+{: #dnssd-example-2 title='DNS-SD for a tBRSKI/cBRSKI registrar applications'}

 In the second example {{dnssd-example-2}}, a server system in the NOC of customer with
 domain example.org is set up as the registrar for various BRSKI options.
 It uses {{DNSSD-SRP}}